 But making friends and integrating into local society takes effort.
 It won’t happen on its own.
 Be proactive and introduce yourself to co-workers, other parents or people you will see regularly.
 Invite them over or out for a drink and nurture those relationships.

 Speaking of making friends with locals.
 Life abroad in a country where they speak another language is a lonely struggle without a basic understanding of that language.
-But if you want to have meaningful conversations with locals, you have to speak beyond just the basics; otherwise, you’re confined to specific phrases like “where is the bathroom?” or “check pleases.”
+But if you want to have meaningful conversations with locals, you have to speak beyond just the basics; otherwise, you’re confined to specific phrases like “Where is the bathroom?” or “Bill pleases.”

 So make your New Year’s resolution real this time and start taking language classes.
 There are so many resources to choose from.
 You can even learn via email prompts such as this French learning course.
 There are also many free resources out there.